tiagonmas/ManagerReadme/README.md

 # Manager Readme
 A description of my management philosophies.

 What is this document?
 I was referred to a set of documents called [Manager Readmes](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) by [@joeshirey](https://github.com/joeshirey) and forked this template from [@bethz](https://github.com/bethz/ManagerReadme).
 As Joe stated I also *"found it to be a great way to start the relationship, so I thought I would write my own borrowing from a number of examples.
 This README contains information about working with me (consider it a cheat sheet) and my role.
-This will be a living document that I will update over time."*
+This will be a living document that I will update over time."*.
+I also added some contributions from [@losamig](https://github.com/losamig)

 # My job